In so many ways we live to follow the sun

-“Now Max, be a good boy, hold on tightly to this white package.
-Wait at the junction for a man dressed in a long black trenchcoat.
-You must see the scar on his chin before you pass this to him, are you clear?”
+“Now be a good boy, Max, hold on to this white bag.
+Wait at that junction for a man in a black trenchcoat.
+You must see a scar on his chin before you pass this to him, are you clear?”

 “Yes, Daddy.”
 Max grinned.

-Still holding on to the package, Max ran to the junction and waited.
+Still holding on to the bag, Max walked to an inconspicuous spot at the junction, hidden by towering trees and unkempt bushes, and waited.

 An hour passed.
-The heavy package kept slipping through his tired arms as Max held on tightly.
+The heavy bag kept slipping through his tired arms but Max held on.

 Just then, the supposed man in the long black trenchcoat appeared.
 He was crossing the junction when he saw Max, then proceeded to walk in Max’s direction.
 Max squatted over the package, watched as the man hesitated, then opened up his strides towards Max.